top-comengineer/woo-store-vacation/README.md

 Going on vacation?
 Use Woo Store Vacation settings to make sure your buyers are not disappointed by buying items and unexpectedly waiting a long time to receive them.

 Woo Store Vacation Mode allows you to put your shop on pause or hold mode for a certain amount of time.
-This feature could be helpful if:sds
+This feature could be helpful if:

 * You are traveling or ill.sd
 * You are temporarily unable to run your shop.